EloyCD/project_app_django/README.md

 ### `Deployment:`
  Prepare your application for deployment by setting DEBUG to False in settings.py and configuring your ALLOWED_HOSTS.
 Choose a deployment platform and follow its specific deployment instructions.

-By following these steps, you will have developed a functional web application using Django for managing a video game catalog, complete with
+By following these steps, you will have developed a functional web application using Django for managing a video game catalog.